-Edward IV: “Now, Richard, when we were packing for our Netherlands trip, I remembered my hat.
-Yes.
-My ring.
-Yes.
-My frilly orange coat.
+Edward IV: “Now, Richard, when we were packing for our Netherlands trip, I remembered my hat, my ring, my frilly orange coat.
 Yes.
 But have I forgotten something….oh, where did I put that family of mine?”

-Warwick and George triumphantly yanked ol’ Henry VI out of the Tower of London and plopped the crown back on his head.
-Of course, sadly, the years of imprisonment and insanity had taken their toll, and Warwick and George essentially pulled a Weekend at Bernie’s with the older king.
+Warwick and George triumphantly yanked ol’ crazy-face Henry VI out of the Tower of London and plopped the crown back on his head.
+Sadly, the years of imprisonment and insanity had taken their toll, and Warwick and George essentially pulled a Weekend at Bernie’s with the older king.

 Poor Warwick and George didn’t last long.
-About 6 months after their grand victory, Edward IV came back from the Netherlands with a Burgundy army to help him whomp the Lancasters again.
+Only 6 months or so later, Edward IV came back from the Netherlands with a Burgundy army to help him whomp the Lancaster king again.
 It all came down to the Battle of Barnet on April 14, 1471.

 Battle of Barnet: “Say, why is that other army over there laughing at us?”

 When it was clear that the Yorks were winning (mainly thanks to the Lancasters’ own efforts), Warwick tried to flee the battlefield.
 As he did so, he was struck from his horse and killed.
-Such an ordinary end to an extraordinary villain.
+Poor Warry.

-Ruthless Margaret wasn’t swayed, though, and she personally led the Lancaster army into battle at Tewkesbury just a couple weeks later.
+Margaret of Anjou wasn’t dissuaded though, and she personally led the Lancaster army into battle at Tewkesbury just a couple weeks later.
 And again, they lost.
 This time, Margaret’s nasty son, Prince Edward was killed on the battlefield.
-Margaret was imprisoned in the Tower of London until the King of France could ransom her out.
-And she was mostly not heard from again.
+She was jailed in the Tower of London until France ransomed her out.
+She was mostly not heard from again.
 Buh-bye.